Jinksi/learning-agentic-llm-systems/agentic-workflows/parallelisation/README.md

 ## Workflow: Parallelisation

-This example uses a "Sectioning" workflow, a given product description is checked against multiple criteria in parallel.
+This example uses a parallelisation workflow: a given product description is checked against multiple criteria in parallel.
 Keeping each criteria check separate allows for more focused attention on each specific aspect, reducing the likelihood of a single LLM call being overwhelmed and hallucinating.

 `npm run test parallelisation`